 Straps: These can help you hold proper alignment when your muscles may not be ready.
 They also act as an extension of your hand when reaching for a foot or toe hold.

-For more information on yoga, see the REI Expert Advice article on Getting into Yoga.
+For more info, see the REI Expert Advice article, Getting into Yoga.

 By Rhonda Krafchin